 In case of fire, you can use a Class "D" fire extinguisher or other smothering agent such as Lith-X, copper powder or dry sand.
 If you use water, use enough to smother the fire.
-Using an insufficient amount of water will only make the fire worse.
 Cooling the exterior of the batteries will help prevent rupturing.
-Burning of these batteries will generate toxic and corrosive lithium hydroxide fumes.
 Fire fighters should use self-contained breathing apparatus.
 Detailed information on fighting a lithium metal battery fire can be found in Guide 138 (Substances - Water - Reactive) of the US DOT Emergency Response Guide.